-The findings of the analytical and modeling investigations for these three sub-embayment systems are discussed and explained below:
+The findings of the analytical and modeling investigations for this embayment system are discussed and explained below:

-The threshold N level for an embayment represents the average water column concentration of N that will support the habitat quality being sought.
+The threshold N level for an embayment represents the average water column concentration of N that will support the high habitat quality being sought.
 The water column N level is ultimately controlled by the integration of the watershed N load, the N concentration in the inflowing tidal waters (boundary condition) and dilution and flushing via tidal flows.
 The water column N concentration is modified by the extent of sediment uptake and/or regeneration and by direct atmospheric deposition.

-Threshold N levels for each of the sub-embayment systems in this study were developed to restore or maintain SA waters or high habitat quality.
-In these systems, high habitat quality was defined as supportive of eelgrass and diverse benthic animal communities.
+The threshold N levels for the embayment in this study were developed to restore or maintain SA waters or high habitat quality.
+In the embayment, high habitat quality was defined as supportive of eelgrass and diverse benthic animal communities.
 Dissolved oxygen and chlorophyll a were also considered in the assessment.

-The overall N loads (Tables ES-1 and ES-2 of the MEP Technical Report) for the Waquoit Bay System three eastern sub-embayments have a large septic system N component.
-Land-use and wastewater analysis found that generally 68% of the controllable N load to embayment was from septic system effluent.
+Watershed N loads (Tables ES-1 and ES-2 of the MEP Technical Report) to the Popponesset Bay System from the Towns of Mashpee and Barnstable were comprised primarily of septic system N loading.
+Analysis of the overall septic system load to the 5 sub-embayments in the Popponesset Bay System indicate that 70% of the N load is from this source.

-The threshold N levels for these Waquoit Bay sub-embayments were determined as follows:
+The threshold N level for the Popponesset Bay System was determined as follows: